 Sexually transmitted infection

 Chlamydia was originally thought to affect women’s fertility levels and not those of men.
 But there is strong evidence to suggest men who have chlamydia may suffer from lower fertility levels too.
 The problem with chlamydia is many people are unaware that they have it, as it doesn’t always cause any obvious symptoms.
 Ask your GP about chlamydia screening if you think you may be effected.
 In the meantime, protect yourself from chlamydia and other STIs by practising safe sex.
+Discover more on how to tackle infections such as chlamydia in our guide.

 Meanwhile, there are some positive things you can do to improve your sperm quality, including…